resbaz/nectar-cloud-lessons/README.md

 ### Overall

-Should we add some scenarios for what you'll need to know when colleagues have found out about your new cloud manager skills, and want you to do different things with their images: one colleague wants things backed up and archived for long term, one one a clean install, one wants... etc?
+Should we add some scenarios for what you'll need to know when colleagues have found out about your new cloud manager skills, and want you to do different things with their images: e.g.: one colleague wants things backed up and archived for long term, one one a clean install, one wants... etc?